l0b5ter/Event_Bot/README.md

 Warning: You might get frustrated :(

-First of all you need to have an reachable webserver online.
+First of all you need to have an reachable online webserver.

 ## Join Me